Victor Miller (writer): Directing and writing career

-Friday the 13th is Miller's most successful film, grossing $59,754,601 worldwide on a very low budget of $550,000.
+Friday the 13th was Miller's most successful film, grossing $59,754,601 worldwide on a very low budget of $550,000.
 The original is the only one of the series that had Miller's involvement; it grew into a long series of sequels and became the highest grossing horror franchise in the United States, earning a worldwide total of $465,239,523.

-Miller says he hasn't seen any of the other Friday the 13th films because he does not approve of Jason Voorhees being the killer rather than Jason's mother as she was in the original.
-Miller has been involved in a protracted lawsuit to gain the rights to the first Friday the 13th film.
+Miller said he had not seen any of the other Friday the 13th films because he did not approve of Jason Voorhees being the killer rather than Jason's mother as she was in the original.
+Miller was involved in a protracted lawsuit to gain the rights to the first Friday the 13th film.
 The issue turned on whether Miller's was a "work for hire", resolved on September 30, 2021, when the United States Court of Appeals for the Second Circuit decided otherwise; consequently, Miller had the right to terminate rights to his work.
-For Copyright Act purposes, as a screenwriter, Victor Miller was an independent contractor of the film production company (Manny, Inc.) in 1979, when Miller wrote the screenplay (the film was released in 1980).
+For Copyright Act purposes, as a screenwriter, Miller was an independent contractor of the film production company (Manny, Inc.) in 1979, when Miller wrote the screenplay (the film was released in 1980).
 The court concluded that copyright law, not labor law, controlled the "work for hire" determination, and thus affirmed the district court's grant of summary judgment to Miller.

 He adapted two novels into films: A Stranger Is Watching by Mary Higgins Clark was adapted into the 1982 film of the same name and the 1967 young adult novel The Black Pearl by Scott O'Dell into the 1977 film of the same name.
-His horror film Rock Paper Dead was released in 2018 and he has co-written the script for the horror thriller Eden Falls.
+His horror film Rock Paper Dead was released in 2018 and he had co-written the script for the horror thriller Eden Falls.